Build vital skills in national security policy

 Continue working while you train with Duke’s world-class faculty to develop the critical thinking and advanced skills needed to face today’s national security issues and threats- cyber security and technology, great-power competition, intelligence, strategic deterrence, pandemics and international health security, environmental security, and economic stability.

-Why Choose an Executive Master's Degree?
+What is an Executive Master's Degree?

 Classes meet primarily online